vicwomg/pikaraoke/README.md

 Also works on macs, PCs, and linux!

 ## Installation

+If you're on a pi, you might want to just use the pre-built image here: https://github.com/vicwomg/pikaraoke/releases/latest

 Install git, if you haven't already. (on raspberry pi: `sudo apt-get update; sudo apt-get install git`) Install python3/pip3 (usually raspberry pis already have it, run `python3 --version` to check): https://www.python.org/downloads/ (python 2.7 may work, but is not officially supported)